-Do not carry out any cleaning or maintenance work inside the device while it is still in operation, even with the cover plate or inspection covers removed.
+Do not carry out any cleaning or maintenance work inside the device while it is still in operation.

 - Work on the device may only be carried out by qualified personnel.
 Ideally, maintenance work on the magnets should be carried out by Goudsmit Magnetic Systems B.V. personnel. - Always take locally applicable safety and environmental regulations into account.